JoelBesada/scrollpath/README.md

     floorCoordinates:false         // turn off antialias on canvas

 ### The Files
-To include the plugin on your page, grab the _jquery.scrollpath.js_ file from the _script/_ folder of this repo, or the [minified version](http://joelb.me/scrollpath/jquery.scrollpath.min.js).
+To include the plugin on your page, grab the _jquery.scrollpath.js_ file from the _script/_ folder of this repo.
 If you want to include the scrollbar, make sure to include the _scrollpath.css_ stylesheet from _style/_ as well.

 __Note: This plugin requires jQuery 1.7+__